 In South East London (SEL), all adults living with type 1 diabetes are eligible for access to continuous glucose monitoring (CGM).
+This may be in the form of a real time CGM (rtCGM) system or an intermittently scanned CGM (isCGM) system.
 This is in line with the updated National Institute for Health and Care Excellence (NICE) Guidance for adults with type 1 diabetes (NG17) and the London Diabetes Clinical Network pan-London implementation documents.
 SEL guidance for access to CGM for people living with type 2 diabetes and for children and young people under 18 years living with diabetes will be updated in due course.
-All current SEL guidance on access to CGM including the South East London Continuous Glucose Monitoring Guidance - Adults living with type 1 diabetes, and a primary care information sheet which supplement this document can be found here.
+All current SEL guidance on access to CGM including the SEL Continuous Glucose Monitoring Guidance - Adults living with type 1 diabetes, and a primary care information sheet which supplement this document can be found here.
 This document has been adapted with permission from the London Diabetes Clinical Network pan-London implementation document for continuous glucose sensors for adults with type 1 diabetes.